11. Sorted Set

 }

-Inserting into the tree is the same as in the last chapter.
+Tree insert is the same as search_and_insert() from the last chapter.

-AVLNode **from = &zset->tree; // the incoming pointer to the next node
+AVLNode **from = &zset->root; // the incoming pointer to the next node

 while (*from) { // tree search